Radha-Lahoti/hodel/rebuttal/response4.md

 Importantly, the same sparse system appears in both the forward (Newton) and backward (IFT) passes, allowing factorization reuse, which significantly reduces training cost.

-We will revise the manuscript to clarify that the $O(N)$ claim applies to 1D connectivity, and clarify expected scaling in higher dimensions where the hessian is sparse but not banded.
+We will revise the manuscript to clarify that the $O(N)$ claim applies to 1D connectivity, and clarify expected scaling in higher dimensions where the Hessian is sparse but not banded.

 ## Summary of revisions